 Keep in mind – the point of this strategy for your restaurant is to come up with a plan that will work for both parties!

 Commercial Property Value is tied to Rental History & Rental PSQFT

 It makes total sense that the value of income property is determined by the income it produces.
-Keeping both the income and the PSQFT (price per square ft.) enables landlords to refinance their loans or utilize the property for collateral in order to purchase new properties.
+Keeping both the income and the PSQFT (price per square ft.) enables landlords to refinance their loans.
+Additionally, they can utilize the property for collateral in order to purchase new properties.
 We’ve assisted in several scenarios where the restaurant has requested 90 days of reduced or deferred rent.
 In order to reduce the sting for the landlords, it helps if restaurant owners strategize to create the following:

-- Tenant Improvement (TI) Loan: A separate TI Loan in the requested amount is amortized over a period of time that is doable for the restaurant.
+- A separate TI Loan in the requested amount is amortized over a period of time that is doable for the restaurant.
 This allows the landlord to show that they are maintaining the property value by investing in their tenants.
 This allows them to show an investment story vs a loan deferment story to their lenders.

 Remember, landlords need you in order to survive too!
-The conversation is real and needs to happen; Your landlords will most likely be willing to work with you so long as you have an educated discussion with them about how you can make this work in everyone’s favor so that when this is all said and done, we’re ALL on the road back to thriving rather than simply surviving.
+The conversation is real and needs to happen.
+Your landlords will most likely be willing to work with you.
+Ensure you have an educated discussion with them about how you can make this work in everyone’s favor.
+So, when this is all said and done, we’re ALL on the road back to thriving rather than simply surviving.